Jared Goff: 2020 season: Final year in Los Angeles

+Goff finished the 2020 season with 3,952 passing yards, 20 touchdowns, and 13 interceptions to go along with 99 rushing yards and four touchdowns in 15 games and starts.
 During the Wild Card Round against the Seahawks, Goff was cleared to play but began the game as the backup to John Wolford.
 Goff came in the game during the first quarter after Wolford left the game with a neck injury.
-In the game, Goff completed nine of 19 passes for 155 yards and a touchdown as the Rams won on the road by a score of 30–20.
+In the game, he completed nine of 19 passes for 155 yards and a touchdown as the Rams won on the road by a score of 30–20.
 In the Divisional Round against the Green Bay Packers, Goff completed 21 of 27 passes for 174 yards and a touchdown during the 32–18 road loss.

 Detroit Lions

 2021 season

 On March 18, 2021, Goff was traded alongside the Rams' first round draft picks in 2022 and 2023, and a 2021 third-round pick to the Detroit Lions in exchange for quarterback Matthew Stafford.
 Goff was informed of the trade by Rams head coach Sean McVay right before it was posted to social media.

 Goff made his Lions debut in the season-opener against the 49ers.
 He finished the game completing 38 of 57 passes for 338 yards, three touchdowns, and an interception returned for a touchdown as the Lions lost 41–33 despite a late rally.
 During a Week 7 matchup against his former team, the Rams, Goff threw for 268 yards, a touchdown, and two interceptions as the Lions lost on the road by a score of 28–19.
 Three weeks later against the Pittsburgh Steelers, Goff suffered an oblique injury, leaving Tim Boyle to start the following week.
 Goff returned for the Lions' Thanksgiving game against the Bears, where he threw for 171 yards and two touchdowns in the narrow 16–14 loss.
 In the next game against the Vikings, he threw for 296 yards, three touchdowns, and an interception as the Lions narrowly won 29–27, snapping the Lions' 15–game losing streak.
 Goff was named NFC Offensive Player of the Week for his performance.
 The game also marked Goff's first win without head coach Sean McVay, having been a combined 0–16–1 in games with a different head coach.
 Goff and the Lions went on to win three of their last four games, including the Vikings victory, one against the Cardinals, and a surprising season finale victory over the Packers to finish with a 3–13–1 record.

 Goff finished his first season with the Lions with 3,245 yards, 19 touchdowns, and eight interceptions to go along with 87 rushing yards in 14 games and starts, missing three games due to an injury and being on the COVID-19 reserve list.